EArellano92/my-portfolio/README.md

-# my-portfolio
+# Edgar Arellano's serverless professional portfolio

-This is my professional portfolio
+This is my serverless professional portfolio which utilizes AWS and NodeJS.